Published by the ICC in the edition of incoterms 2020, FAS stands for ‘Free Alongside Ship’, wherein the place/port of destination plays a major role.

 As the seller’s liability stays till the nominated port, he will be accountable for all the charges till the goods arrive there.

-The seller is responsible for the delivery of goods to the nominated vessel, so he will be liable for inland transit of goods from the warehouse till the vessel spot at the port.
+Under FAS incoterm, the seller is responsible for the delivery of goods to the nominated vessel, so he will be liable for inland transit of goods from the warehouse till the vessel spot at the port.

 Risk of goods is moved from the seller to the buyer when the goods arrive next to the nominated vessel.
 Accordingly, the seller bears the damage responsibility of goods until the goods reach the agreed upon destination.